-- 1. Students are supposed to actively participate in every educational activity that the School offers irrespective of whether the activities are compulsory or not.
-This concerns not only lectures and working groups but also the making of course evaluations. - 2.
+- Students are supposed to actively participate in every educational activity that the School offers irrespective of whether the activities are compulsory or not.
+This concerns not only lectures and workgroups but also filling in course evaluations. - 2.
 Participation in educational activities is compulsory when it concerns a practical for which participation in the corresponding practical exercise is necessary for taking the examination. - 3.
-The course book for each course states: - a. for which educational activities participation is compulsory because it concerns a practical as outlined above; - b. which educational activities are directly linked to the learning goals and therefore part of the examination; - c. which assessment criteria are used for the above mentioned educational activities. - 4.
+On Canvas the information of each course states: - for which educational activities participation is compulsory because it concerns a practical as outlined above; - b. which educational activities are directly linked to the learning goals and therefore part of the examination; - c. which assessment criteria are used for the above mentioned educational activities. - 4.
 All courses are evaluated at the end of the course.